How to make a program portable the hacker way (the hardest way/the fun way)

 OllyDbg 2.01 – http://www.ollydbg.de/version2.html

-It’s a debugger and a disassembler it’s extendable with plugins and widely used in the decompiler and Cracker scene, we will use it to find and change file load and read location.
+It’s a debugger and a disassembler, extensible with plugins and widely used in the decompiler and cracker scene.
+We will use it to find and change file load and read locations.

-An x86 app to make portable, for this example I’ll use the game Braid, I’ve buyed a DRM-free version on the humblebundle store http://www.humblebundle.com/store .
+An x86 app to make portable.
+For this example I’ll use the game Braid; I’ve bought a DRM-free version on the Humble Bundle store http://www.humblebundle.com/store.

-You can use the knowledge gathered on this particular example on any piece of software, but I suggest when avaible DRM-free version of games/programs or you first need to crack them in order to make them portable.
+You can use the knowledge gathered from this particular example on any piece of software, but I suggest using, when available, a DRM-free version of games/programs, otherwise you first need to crack them in order to make them portable.

 Step 0:

-Sometimes programs are already portable-ready, try to dig in readme files located in the installation folder or search into configuration files for save files paths, also remember to have a look into Windows Registry, and if those three methods fail try to search on google, you’ll be surprised by the results, but keep away from cracked and packed piece of software, usually they hide malware.
+Sometimes programs are already portable-ready.
+Try to dig into readme files located in the installation folder or search in configuration files for save file paths.
+Also remember to have a look into the Windows Registry, and if those three methods fail try to search on Google – you’ll be surprised by the results.
+But keep away from cracked and packed pieces of software, as they usually hide malware.

 Don’t try this at home!